zincsamael/muppy/muppy/doc/source/remarks.rst

 To deal with this problem you can use the :mod:`summary` module.
 Often it is sufficient to work with aggregated data instead of handling the entire set of existing objects.
-You can identify a memory leak based only on the number and size of existing objects.
+You can recognize a memory leak based only on the number and size of existing objects, you don't need every single leaking object for this.

 Garbage Collection
 ------------------